bob2u/b2uFramework-public/README.md

 ##

 ### \B2U\Core\Session
-b2uFramework provides basic session managment through `\B2U\Core\Session` object, which encapsulates calls to PHP's `$_SESSION` super global, and will use the PHP default session handler.
+b2uFramework provides basic session managment through the `\B2U\Core\Session` object, which encapsulates calls to PHP's session_* functions and the `$_SESSION` super global and uses the default PHP session handler - unless overridden.

-***@note -*** _It is not recommened to use the default session handler on shared hosting, and strongly recommended to use `Session::setHandlers()` to implement a custom database driven session handler_
+***@note -*** _It is not recommened to use the default PHP session handler on shared hosting environments, and it is strongly recommended to use the  `Session::setHandlers()` feature to implement a custom database driven session handler_

-In terms of security the `\B2U\Core\Session` object automatically provides functionality to protect against **Session Fixation**, **Session Hijacking**, and **Cross Site Request Forgery**.
+In terms of security the `\B2U\Core\Session` object automatically provides the functionalities needed to protect against **Session Fixation**, **Session Hijacking**, and **Cross Site Request Forgery**.
 These features exists, but to some degree require the application developer's attention to ensure they cannot be circumvented.

 #### CSRF Token
-To utilize the CSRF Token feature on _forms_, and _AJAX_ calls, the developers simply need to call the special class member `csrftoken`, which will:
+To utilize the CSRF Token feature on _forms_ and _AJAX_ calls a developer simply needs to call the special class member `csrftoken` on a `\B2U\Core\Session` object, which will:
 1. Generate a unique CSRF token and store it in the current session, and
 2. Issue a cookie to the browser with the CSRF token value.

-Applications can simply embed the token in their forms, or submit them via the request headers for AJAX calls on every request.
-The framework provides calls for validating the token submitted, and allows the developer to take necessary action based on the result of the validation.
+Applications can simply embed the token in their forms, or submit them via the request headers for AJAX calls.
+The framework provides methods for validating a token submitted.

 To submit CSRF tokens with AJAX header request use the following code:
 ```javascript